stesua/sproingk-swagger/README.md

 * Current SpringFox does not support Spring 5 (and hence, not JUnit 5)
 * Logging is still to noisy during build and tests
+* How to use `spring.application.index` to point at `swagger-ui.html'

 ## Some reading